Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 What a skin-supportive diet should include

-• Balanced fats → skin barrier + coat shine
+• Balanced fats → coat and barrier support

-This is why many dogs improve when switched to a clean-label diet with better ingredient quality.
+This is why many dogs improve on a better quality kibble.

 How long diet changes take to work